vitaltechsol/Phidgets2Prosim/manual/README.md

 ## Config.yaml General Structure

 This guide covers the essential structure and properties for configuring Phidget devices in `config.yaml`.
 Adjust values based on your system requirements.
 Currently rhere is no User Interface to add or change the configuration.
 It all done through this configuration file.
-You can use any text editor, even notepad but a good free editor is [Sublome Text](https://www.sublimetext.com/)
+You can use any text editor, even notepad but a good free editor is [Sublime Text](https://www.sublimetext.com/)

 The `config.yaml` file consists of several sections: